 I ran/ shuffled the uphills and was pleased I was going a good job at pushing myself as hard as I could on the day even if it wasn’t hard enough.
 I’d been asked before why I didn’t take the opportunity to have a pacer but, to be honest, I knew I could push myself as hard as anyone else would have pushed me in a 50 miler and I also wanted the achievement of the race (whatever time or position) to be all mine.

 I was cheered along by Kim Gaylord at the approach to the final climb.
 Even though she ran with me for at the most 15 seconds, I welcomed the company and support.
 She didn’t indicate that I was getting caught at all.
 It was now a matter of just getting it done and unless I seriously tanked I’d take second.
 No finishing kick would catch Anna now, so I was just pushing to get the best finishing time I could and do myself justice.

 I can honestly say, I was so relieved to get to that finishing line.
 My hamstrings, glutes and SI were aching in pain, I felt like I’d been hit by a truck and I’ll be honest, I just plain wanted to stop running.
 But as I came over the finish line I made sure I enjoyed the final few hundred metres – after all, Little Miss Sunshine might not have won but she had remained sunny at all times, ran as hard as she could on the day, and even later learned, that she had earned a post-race iRunFar interview with the illustrious Bryon Powell.

 [Ps.
-Head on over to the iRunFar Facebook page for a photo caption contest with the winner getting an iRunFar hat or visor and some Drymax socks.]
+Head on over to the iRunFar Facebook page for a photo caption contest with the winner getting an iRunFar running hat or visor and some Drymax running socks.]